 COVID-19: Learning to Live with It

-But as the threat decreases and Centers for Disease Control (CDC) guidelines evolve, we’re learning how to live with it.
+As the threat decreases and Centers for Disease Control (CDC) guidelines evolve, we’re learning how to live with it.
 And this means things are changing here at Cleveland Clinic.

 What You Need to Know Before You Come In